chanzuckerberg/happy/docs/Service_Discovery_In_EKS.md

 There are many types of ingresses, but two of the more common ones are the `nginx` ingress and an `AWS Load Balancer Controller`-based ingress.

 The `nginx` ingress is the default for most simple projects, and is extremely common for low to moderate traffic services.
-It is very configurable and easy to set up.
+It is very configurable and easy to set up, and tends to be inexpensive.

-The `AWS Load Balancer Controller`-based ingress is specific to AWS's EKS, and actually configures Application Load Balancers and Network Load Balancers to route traffic.
+The `AWS Load Balancer Controller`-based ingress is specific to AWS's EKS, and actually creates and configures Application Load Balancers and Network Load Balancers outside of the cluster to route traffic.
 They can use the AWS Certificate Manager, and can load balance between AWS Availability Zones.
 They are generally better integrated into AWS and are more robust, but they are also more expensive.
 In some use cases, they are also not as flexible as the `nginx` ingress.

+A single Ingress can route based on virtual host names, path prefixes, and other predicates.

 # ExternalName Service Types

 Core DNS provides dynamic DNS for internal Kubernetes services, but what if we wanted to provide a DNS alias for an external service?

 For example, let's say we have an RDS database whose hostname we would like to abstract in our configurations.
-We want to call it "database" everywhere.
-We can create an `ExternalName` Service, which is NOT a proxy like we talked about above.
-This kind of service simply creates the DNS entry in Core DNS.
+We want to call it `database` everywhere.
+We can create an `ExternalName` Service, which is a Service object, but is NOT a proxy like we talked about above.
+This kind of Service simply creates the DNS entry in Core DNS, pointing to another hostname much like a DNS CNAME.

 Once you've created the ExternalName service, you should be able to resolve it in pods inside the namespace.

-Note that, in some clusters, you may also need to set up an ExternalName service to see services in the same cluster, but in another namespace.
+ExternalName services are for resolving external DNS entries.
+They are not themselves visible externally.